 “Yes, you do want to deconvert people.
 Why would you post so many things against religion if you didn’t?”

-As I stated on my FAQ over a year and a half ago, this site and associated social spaces are geared specifically toward other atheists.
+As I have stated numerous times, this site and associated social spaces are geared specifically toward other atheists.
 These are supposed to be safe spaces for us to talk about how we view religion, without the threat of being fired, disowned by family, physically harmed, locked up or killed.
 If you, as a religious person, happen to stumble across these spaces, it’s something that cannot be helped.
 I am not trying to deconvert you, as much as your persecution complex wants so badly to believe.
-I am just trying to talk to my heathen buddies about heathen things on my heathen spaces.
+I am just trying to talk to my godless buddies about godless things on my godless spaces.

 That said, the theists who do stick around and can handle it,